wolfv6/keybrd/doc/keybrd_library_user_guide.md

 * Arduino/libraries/keybrd_DH/

 A keybrd extension library allows classes to be shared by multiple sketches without polluting the core keybrd library with classes that few other keyboards can use.

+### Setup Arduino IDE for compiling keybrd firmware
+From the Arduino IDE tool bar, select:
+* Tools > Board > Teensy LC (or whatever board you are using)
+* Tools > USB Type > Keyboard + Mouse + Joystick

+These are optional:
+* File > Preferences > Compiler warnings: All
+* File > Preferences > check: Use external editor

+A Sketchbook is a folder that the Arduino IDE uses to store sketches and libraries.
+The default location for [Arduino libraries](https://www.arduino.cc/en/Guide/Libraries) is in

+    ~/Documents/Arduino/libraries/

 ### Compile and load keybrd sketch
 If it isn't already plugged in, plug the USB cable into the computer and controller.